stas/thesis/chapters/2_architecture.md

 specifications and database schema were structured in the form of sub chapters.

 As part of the objectives, the main focus is to build something low in requirements and easily maintainable.
-The purpose of the architecture is also to make the foundation easy to extend and enable developers to adapt it and build upon it.
+The purpose of the architecture is also to make the foundation easy to extend and enable developers to adapt it and build upon it (mobile applications and other software integrations).
 All this using the web technologies and web protocols.

 ## Preliminary Decisions